strangetom/ingredient-parser/docs/source/guide/training.rst

 This is relatively quick the train, it takes about 2-3 minutes on a laptop with an Intel Core 15-10300H and 16 GB of RAM.
 No GPU is required.

-All of the above steps are implemented in the ``train/train.py`` script.
+All of the above steps are implemented in the ``train.py`` script.
 The following command will execute the script and train the model on both datasets.

 .. code:: bash

-    >>> python train/train.py --datasets train/data/nytimes/nyt-ingredients-snapshot-2015.csv train/data/strangerfoods/sf-labelled-data.csv train/data/cookstr/cookstr-ingredients-snapshot-2017-clean.csv
+    >>> python train.py train --datasets train/data/nytimes/nyt-ingredients-snapshot-2015.csv train/data/strangerfoods/sf-labelled-data.csv train/data/cookstr/cookstr-ingredients-snapshot-2017-clean.csv

 Evaluating the model
 ^^^^^^^^^^^^^^^^^^^^